taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Iúna ponders for a moment, her face furrowed with grief and concentration.

 *Iúna: "Tahoe, I've changed my mind.
-I vote for registering as a religion."
+I vote for registering as a religion."*

-Tahoe: "Wa-wait, seriously?"
+*Tahoe: "Wa-wait, seriously?"*

-Iúna: "Yes.
-We need all of the protections we can get right now."
+*Iúna: "Yes.
+We need all of the protections we can get right now."*

-Tahoe: "You've been thinking about what Pigsah said at our last TeleSensing?"
+*Tahoe: "You've been thinking about what Pigsah said at our last TeleSensing?"*

-Iúna: "Pigsah was right - it's relatively easy right now to live without body mods.
+*Iúna: "Pigsah was right - it's relatively easy right now to live without body mods.
 But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children *won't* have a choice.
-They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod."
+They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod."*

-Tahoe: "But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*."*
+*Tahoe: "But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*."*

 ### Page 12

 *Iúna: "I know, and that's why I intially voted against it.
 But if we want defend our right to live without constant surveillance, we can't just empower individual decisions without thinking about how to co-exist with the rest of society.
-If we don't take drastic measures, in just 10 years our social structures will make it *impossible* to live without constant surveillance."
+If we don't take drastic measures, in just 10 years our social structures will make it *impossible* to live without constant surveillance."*

-Tahoe: "But we still haven't figured out our own solutions to the *practical* advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour..."
+*Tahoe: "But we still haven't figured out our own solutions to the really *practical* advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour..."*

-Iúna: "That's why I've changed my mind.
+*Iúna: "That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
-Tahoe, you know what that research group in Brazil published last month?"
+Tahoe, you know what that research group in Brazil published last month?"*

-Tahoe: "What?"
+*Tahoe: "What?"*

-Iúna: "The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup biofilm!"
+*Iúna: "The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup biofilm!"*

-Tahoe: "...Sorry Mama Bird, I don't follow eSyrup research like you do.
-Why should I care about biofilm?"
+*Tahoe: "...Sorry Mama Bird, I don't follow eSyrup research like you do.
+Why should I care about biofilm?"*

-Iúna: "Because that's the *beginning*.
+*Iúna: "Because that's the *beginning*.
 Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
-Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?"
+Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?"*

-Tahoe: "...yes...?"
+*Tahoe: "...yes...?"*

-Iúna: "*It's possible now.* If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
-And if creating and interacting with these creatures is part of our religious practice..."
+*Iúna: "*It's possible now.* If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
+And if creating and interacting with these creatures is part of our religious practice..."*

-Iúna: "...then neither Space Consortium nor any national government can interfere!"*
+*Iúna: "...then neither Space Consortium nor any national government can interfere!"*

 ## Chapter 2: Where Thunder Goes When It Dies